Giving Compass' Take:

 These three factors are key for early-stage social enterprises to not only secure alternative funding sources, but also ensure that they can continue to operate and support the communities whom they work with.

-Read the full article about NGOs to social enterprise by Aisha Marzuki at avpn.
+Read the full article about turning NGOs into social enterprises by Aisha Marzuki at AVPN.